d-smith/acg-aws-architecture/01-cloud-practitioner/notes.md

     * Storage device that can be attached to and removed from your instance
     * Tied to one AZ, attached a one host in the AX
     * Data persists when instance is not running
+    * Recommended for quickly accessible data, running a database on an instance, long-term data storage
 * Elastic File System
     * Serverless network filesystem that allows you to share files
     * Can be mounted to multiple (Linux) instances
     * Accessible across multiple AZs in the same region
+    * Use cases - main directory for business critical apps, lift and shift of existing enterprise apps
 * Instance Store
     * Local storage that is physically attached to the host computer and cannot be removed
     * Temporary/ephemeral - data lost when instance stopped
-    * For temporary storage needs
+    * For temporary storage needs, data that is replicated across multiple instances
 * Storage Gateway
     * Hybrid storage service, connect on-premises and cloud data
     * Move backups to cloud, low latency access to data, reduce storage